concordion/concordion-website/_includes/tutorial.md

 }
 ~~~

 You may have noticed that the fixture uses a JUnit runner.
-If you run the fixture as a JUnit test, for example from an IDE or running `gradle test` from the command line, the location of the output will be shown on the console, such as:
+If you run the fixture as a JUnit test, for example from an IDE or running `gradlew test` from the command line, the location of the output will be shown on the console, such as:

 ~~~console
 file:///tmp/concordion/marketing/mailshots/SplittingNames.html